sybrew/the-seo-framework/readme.txt

 	* The first-time installation notice is now displayed thrice instead of once within a 2-minute timeframe (whichever comes first), whereafter it disappears forever.
 	* Added support for wpForo v2.0 and later, but dropped support for earlier versions.
 		* They had no deprecation route for us to follow, plus we cannot support both versions indefinitely.
 We also have no data on how many users use the latest version of TSF with wpForo v1.x.
+	* When the sitemap logo set in the SEO settings is deleted, it will no longer try to fall back to other methods logos.
+You should restore the image instead, clear the selected image option, or pick a new one.
 * **Fixed:**
 	* When a pagination overflow is requested for the paginated static frontpage, TSF now properly detects WordPress's intention (it provides the last page instead of the first).
 	* When stripping tags, elements with that start with exactly the same text as others won't be preemptively closed.
 Listing all faults: